 Not every incident requires the same level of response.
 Your escalation protocol will determine the triggers for activating different responses and what those responses include.
 For example, when human safety is imperiled, you need an immediate response team to address physical injuries or fatalities.

 What resources do you need during a crisis and how will you maintain them?
-Resources are whatever you use in your regular workday and includes pens, paper, laptops, internet drops, coffee and cups, and third-party support, such as legal advisors.
+Resources are whatever you use in your regular workday and include pens, paper, laptops, internet drops, coffee and cups, and third-party support, such as legal advisors.
 What essential documents do you need access to?
-Think contracts, employee rosters, insurance plans, SOPs and more.
+Think contracts, employee rosters, insurance plans, SOPs, and more.
 Plan for main facilities being unusable.
 Consider finding secondary suppliers for critical items.
 Also, plan for supplies for your alternate.
 How will you support your executive and staff if the area is evacuated?
 Some companies make arrangements ahead of time to house leadership in a safe area.

 Keep everyone’s skills fresh and maintain muscle memory by exercising your crisis management plan regularly.
 Stay current with new threats and risks.
 And, update your plans and responses to reflect changes in the company.